tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+As shown in video output, Pipeline mentioned in this document is able to detect cars with high accuracy most of frames.
+We still can try to mitigate below issues:-

 1) To not detect cars coming from opposite directions.

-2) Time lag between when car is able to get fully detected before entry into frame.
+2) Time lag between when car is able to get detected after entry into frame.

-3) Overlapping cars
+3) separate boudning box of overlapping cars

-To overcome, we can use
+To make pipleline more robust, we can try following actions
-1) Deep Learning
+1) Using Deep Learning
 2) Better Thersholds, hyperparameters
-3) Augment data
+3) We can augment trainign data of vehicles and non-vehicles
 4) Try on different videos and road conditions